 Following acute, post-acute, and/or sub-acute rehabilitation, a person with a brain injury may continue to receive outpatient therapies to maintain and enhance his or her recovery.
 Another important part of recovery from a brain injury is to reintegrate back into the activities of daily life.
 There are several options based on a person’s ability to participate in any specific program.

-Life Coaching for Brain Injury Recovery is just one of those options.
+The Brain Injury Recovery Program with Vital Ability, LLC is just one of those options.

 It is our CHOICES that show what we truly are, far more than our abilities. ~ JK Rowling